 Note: The xCAT diskless dump support is available in xCAT version 2.5 and beyond.
-You will also need AIX 6.1.6 or greater for full support.

-2.3 Create a new volume group for your /install directory (optional)
+2.4 Create a new volume group for your /install directory (optional)

 By default xCAT uses the /install directory to store various xCAT and NIM resources.
 XCAT will create /install as a subdirectory of the / (root) file system.
 In some cases /install may not contain enough space for your intended use.